webaverse-studios/moemate_coder_module/README.md

 Say "`>`+requirement" to ask companion to modify the existing code, such as `>okay, clock hands position all correct, but the time is not correct, not my local time`.

-If the companion did not properly choose the CODER skill, you can remind them via adding `use CODER skill` in your requirement, such as `>okay, clock hands position all correct, but the time is not correct, not my local time.
+If the companion did not properly choose the CODER skill, you can remind them via adding `use CODER skill` in your requirement, such as, `Plot an animating clock.
+Use CODER skill` or `>okay, clock hands position all correct, but the time is not correct, not my local time.
 Use CODER skill`.

 Need work with https://github.com/webaverse-studios/moemate/tree/vis/CoderModule branch for now.